lzilioli/shared-grunt-config/README.md

          // Turn on es6 => es5 transpile
         .enableES6()

-        // Turn on npm publishing when the rel task is run .enableNpmPublish()

         // add more files in which to search for TODOs
         // during the grunt TODO task
         .addTodo([ 'bin/*.sh' ])